Pattern-Projects/blender-ucd-project/README.md

 Issues returned were of the following type:
 - Warning: The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment
     - These were a straightforward fix, changing hyphens for asterisks.
 - Error: Bad value opens dropdown on mobile screens for attribute role on element button.
-    -This was solved by removing unneccessary roles and adding correct roles where neccessary.
+    - This was solved by removing unneccessary roles and adding correct roles where neccessary.

 Solving the remaining errors and warnings is outside of the current scope of the project